-Maya Platter with Capybara
+Maya Platter with Deer

 A Pre-Columbian Mayan large circular platter with glyphs in a band around the inner rim.
-In the center is a large stylized image of a capybara with glyph on its body.
+In the center is a large stylized image of a deer with glyph on its body.
 There is a ritual drill hole through the center.

 The Maya were the dominant culture in Meso-America between the 3rd century BC and the end of the first millennium AD.
 Their architecture and art are of the finest found in Pre-Columbian America.
 Their highly developed pottery industry produced a wide variety of vase forms that varied widely in their decorative motifs and functions.